Last updated: 03/04/20

-We welcome the principles being used for the assessment and believe they will deliver fair outcomes.
-It’s important that teachers are involved in the process, that a wide range of evidence is used and that there will be a clear appeals process.
-Students that prefer to sit a paper later in the year will also have the opportunity to do so.
+This unprecedented situation calls for an unprecedented approach.
+We welcome this decision and believe it is the best way to deliver fair results at this challenging time.
+It’s important that professional teacher judgements are taken into account, that a wide range of evidence is used and that there will be a clear appeals process.
+Students that prefer to sit a paper for certain qualifications later in the year will also have the opportunity to do so.

-My thoughts and best wishes are with all of you.
+My thoughts and best wishes are with you all.

 Senior Vice President, Schools